shuozhixu/PFDD/README.md

 ## (viii)

-In 2004, 2D numerical grids were introduced to PFDD:
+In 2004, 2D orthogonal numerical grids were introduced to PFDD:

 - M. Koslowski, M. Ortiz, [A multi-phase field model of planar dislocation networks](https://doi.org/10.1088/0965-0393/12/6/003), Modelling Simul.
 Mater.
 Sci.
 Eng 12 (2004) 1087--1097

-Then in 2011, 3D numerical grids were used:
+Then in 2011, 3D orthogonal numerical grids were used:

 - Lei Lei, Marisol Koslowski, [Mesoscale modeling of dislocations in molecular crystals](https://doi.org/10.1080/14786435.2010.533135), Philos.
 Mag.
 91 (2011) 865--878